MLB Rumors: Latest news as trade deadline nears

 The non-waiver trade deadline is set for 4 p.m.
 ET on July 31.

+• The Dodgers are showing strong interest in Darvish but remain in the early stages of any talks.
+(Jon Morosi, MLB Network)

 • The Yankees have reached out to the Miami Marlins about right fielder Giancarlo Stanton, who has $295 million remaining after this season.
 The conversations took place weeks ago but have not materialized recently.
+It appears that selling the team is more of a priority than dealing its biggest star.
 (Jon Heyman, FanRag Sports)

+• The Yankees are intent on holding onto top prospects like Clint Frazier and Gleybar Torres as the deadline approaches.
+The team has checked in on Yu Darvis and Jaime Garcia.
+(Heyman, FanRag Sports)

+• The Brewers and Twins are also among the teams that have discussed Garca with the Atlanta Braves.
+(Jerry Crasnick, ESPN)

 • The Rays are still looking for more assistance in the bullpen despite adding reliever Sergio Romo on Saturday from the Dodgers for cash or a player to be named later.
 (Marc Tomkin, Tampa Bay Times)